 Other countermeasures

-There are many ways, as this is not a specific solution I will only list them with a little description.
+There are many ways, but as this is not a specific solution I will only list them with a little description.

-• IPTables: you can only allow a specific set of IP's to query your DNS.
+- IPTables: you can only allow a specific set of IPs to query your DNS.
 If you can not do that, IPTables allows you a way to put a specific rate per IP.
 This means you will be able to allow, let's say 3 queries per second per IP, fourth request will be denied.
 Using IPTables is very fast and accurate, but it needs a little knowledge to set up the right rule.

-• Snort with Snortsam: this is another approach, using Snort with Barnyard2 and Snortsam you can put your Snort as a sniffer (not inline mode) when an event triggers a rule, Barnyard2 will send a signal to Snortsam and it will put the offending IP in a quarantine.
+- Snort with Snortsam: this is another approach, using Snort with Barnyard2 and Snortsam you can put your Snort as a sniffer (not inline mode) when an event triggers a rule, Barnyard2 will send a signal to Snortsam and it will put the offending IP in a quarantine.
 If Snorts goes down, network communications won't stop, but you must know that a Snort in sniffer mode may miss some packages.

-• Turn on the DNS caching: Bind and PowerDNS have cache.
+- Turn on the DNS caching: Bind and PowerDNS have a cache.
 Having a cache will save effort as the information is stored locally for a while.
 Caching is a double arm, as it may fire back; when you have a long TTL in your cache, and a zone changes its information you won't see it right away, you will need to wait for the cache to expire.

 Enjoy!